RingingResonance/ADSB_Sweeper/README.md

 Usage Example:

 dump1090-mutability | ./adsbSweeper -D -C -a 32.757541 -o -97.076364 -R 5 -m 5

-This program is provided without any warranty.

-Copyright: Jarrett Cigainero October 2023

            **This program is not intended for in-flight use. **